thewisemagician/simple-privacy-guide/ReadMe.md

 * All data uploaded to cloud service is encrypted.
 If you are really into it you might even have setup your own cloud server (with a NAS like Synology)
 * We disabled most of the tracking on Windows 10.
 * We have a network wide tracking blocker to help secure device which aren't configurable.
 Maybe we even have a VPN to avoid IP geolocation and connect in unsecure Wifi access point.

+#### How can I do a suggestion?
+You can simply create a pull request.